telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/new-project-wizard.md

 Then, the wizard:

 * Creates a new ASP.NET MVC application.
-* Copies all Kendo UI scripts, including the `vsdoc` script that enables the Visual Studio IntelliSense feature, if the CDN support is disabled.
+* Copies all Kendo UI scripts, including the `vsdoc` script that enables the Visual Studio IntelliSense feature.
-* Copies all Kendo UI content files, if the CDN support is disabled
+* Copies all Kendo UI content files.
-* (Optional) Copies all Kendo UI global resources.
-* (Optional) Copies all Kendo UI editor templates.
+* Copies all Kendo UI editor templates.
-* (Optional) Copy the Kendo UI assembly to your solution folder.
+* (Optional) Copy the Kendo UI assembly to your solution folder - this option could be changed in the [Visual Studio Extensions Options]({% slug vsextensionsoptions_visualstudio_aspnetmvc %}).
 * Add reference to the `Kendo.Mvc` assembly.
-* Apply the pre-selected theme.
-* (Optional) Creates a test project.

 ### Modernize Inclusion